Walbottle-Village/Walbottle-Village-Tenants-and-Residents-Association-/_pages/festivals.md

 						</ul>
     				</div>
 					<h3>Saturday, 4 June: Street Party &amp; Fete</h3>
 					<p>With the beacon lit, local residents and their familes arrived at Walbottle village green to celebrate the Platinum Jubilee.
 There was dancing demonstrations, stalls, raffles, and an amazing cake competition.
-A special thank-you for all who attened and helped to make the event a huge success.
-Click on an image to enlarge.</p>
+A special thank-you for all who attened and helped to make the event a huge success.</p>
 					<!-- feature slider -->
 			  		<div class="demo hasActive">
                     	<ul id="imageGallery" class="gallery list-unstyled">